Soundmatters/MonoDiscFilesInStereoModeProcessingWorkflow/Restoration of Audio Preservation Master files.md

 1)	Load the Preservation Master file into the DAW

-2)	Run the phase correction process on the Preservation Master file, as needed.
+2)	Run the phase correction process on the Preservation Master file.

 3)	Put the new phase-corrected file’s Left channel in Track 1 of the multi-track DAW: